cyberbotics/webots/docs/automobile/vehicle-citroen.md

 Model of a Citroën C-Zero car using the [Car](car.md) PROTO as a base.
 The vehicle is modeled with realistic physics properties: motor torques, body mass, friction forces, suspensions, etc.
-The contactMaterial of the wheels is "CitroenCZeroWheels" This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).
+The contactMaterial of the wheels is "CitroenCZeroWheels".
+This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).
 1.199 -0.007 0.272  I-Mev benchmark